Early Entrance Process to Kindergarten or First Grade

 Parents/guardians or other individuals that are knowledgeable of the child’s skills and aptitudes may refer the child to be considered for early entrance into kindergarten or first grade.
 Applications are accepted from February 15 to April 1 each year.

 You may view a flow-chart version of our process.

-To apply for early entrance, the parent/guardian must go to his/her District 15 school, register the child (District Registration Requirements), complete and return an acceleration/early entrance application, and a release of information form to the school.
+To apply for early entrance, the parent and child must be a current resident within the District 15 boundaries.
+The parent/guardian must go to his/her District 15 school, register the child (District Registration Requirements) and complete and return an acceleration/early entrance application.
 Please call 847-963-3114 if you are unsure of your child’s District 15 school.
 Applications are only accepted from February 15 to April 1.
 Applications received after April 1 may delay the early entrance decision for your child until after the start of the upcoming school year.

 After submitting the acceleration/early entrance application, the school will schedule times for your child to complete a series of tests that measure your child’s reading, math, and cognitive aptitude.
 If a language other than English is spoken in the home the early entrance process will be completed in close consultation with the District’s Second Language Department.

 All student assessment will be completed at your assigned school.
 Assessment consists of three tests and a social/emotional and fine motor assessment.
 Tests used to determine a child’s eligibility for early entrance include the MAP for Primary Grades (reading and math) and the Cognitive Abilities Test (CogAT).
 District 15 does not accept substitutions for these tests unless the District determines that these tests are inappropriate for the child.